Panic In Delhi Over Smog Before Diwali

-Visibility fell to low levels as pollution rose to a high: 20 times the World Health Organisation's recommended limit, according to the BBC.
+Visibility fell to low levels as pollution rose to a high: 20 times the World Health Organisation's recommended limit,

 The air quality is expected to further deteriorate over the next few days because of the use of firecrackers, according to experts.

 Indian cities regularly place high on global pollution rankings for the worst air quality.